GVR Report cover Anatomic Pathology Market Size, Share & Trends Report

 Anatomic Pathology Industry Dynamics

 The regulatory environment for anatomic pathology has a moderate influence on the market.
 Regulatory bodies such as the FDA, EMA, and other regional agencies play an important role in approving and overseeing diagnostic devices, AI algorithms, and laboratory practices.
 While widespread support for innovation exists, particularly in digital and companion diagnostics, regulatory pathways can be complicated and time-consuming, particularly for AI-powered tools.
-Efforts are being made globally to modernize diagnostic regulations and provide more straightforward guidelines for digital pathology, which may increase this impact in the future.
+Efforts are underway globally to modernize diagnostic regulations and provide clearer guidelines for digital pathology, which may further increase this impact in the future.

-The instruments segment is expected to be the fastest-growing segment over the forecast period, owing to rising demand for automation, digitalization, and high-throughput diagnostic capabilities.
-For instance, in September 2025, StatLab Leads Pathology innovation with the U.S. Diapath equipment launch.
-Moreover, this milestone fulfills the strategic vision behind StatLab’s 2024 acquisition of Diapath to bring differentiated histology instrumentation to U.S. laboratories and deliver a comprehensive end-to-end pathology workflow solution.
+The instruments segment is anticipated to grow at the fastest CAGR of 8.44% over the forecast period, owing to rising demand for automation, digitalization, and high-throughput diagnostic capabilities.
+For instance, in September 2025, StatLab Leads Pathology innovation with the U.S. launch of Diapath equipment.
+Moreover, this milestone fulfills the strategic vision behind StatLab’s 2024 acquisition of Diapath, bringing differentiated histology instrumentation to U.S. laboratories and delivering a comprehensive end-to-end pathology workflow solution.

 Application Insights

-Disease diagnosis accounted for 59.7% of revenue in 2025, owing to the growing global burden of chronic diseases, cancer prevalence, and increased demand for early and precise diagnostic testing.
+The disease diagnosis segment led the market with the largest revenue share of 76.14% in 2025, owing to the growing global burden of chronic diseases, cancer prevalence, and increased demand for early and precise diagnostic testing.
 Hospitals and diagnostic centers are increasingly implementing advanced pathology technologies, such as digital pathology and molecular diagnostics, to improve disease detection accuracy and speed.
-Furthermore, the growing emphasis on personalized medicine, as well as the integration of AI-driven diagnostic tools, are strengthening this segment's dominance.
+Furthermore, the growing emphasis on personalized medicine and the integration of AI-driven diagnostic tools are strengthening this segment's dominance.
 The ongoing demand for routine tissue and organ analysis for disease confirmation ensures that this category generates consistent revenue.

-Moreover, drug discovery and development is expected to be the fastest-growing segment over the forecast period, owing to the increasing use of pathology techniques in pharmaceutical and biotechnology research.
+The drug discovery and development segment is expected to grow at the fastest CAGR over the forecast period, owing to the increasing use of pathology techniques in pharmaceutical and biotechnology research.
 The increase in R&D investments in novel therapeutics and precision oncology has increased the demand for tissue-based studies and biomarker analysis.
-Anatomic pathology is critical in identifying disease mechanisms, validating drug targets, and assessing treatment efficacy during the preclinical and clinical stages.
-Furthermore, advancements in digital imaging, automation, and AI-assisted analysis are increasing efficiency, hastening the growth of this segment within the larger market.
-For instance, in April 2024, PathAI partnered with google cloud to transform drug discovery and precision medicine through AI-powered pathology to help biopharma companies and anatomic pathology (AP) labs accelerate the adoption of AI and digital pathology.
+Anatomic pathology is critical for identifying disease mechanisms, validating drug targets, and assessing treatment efficacy at both the preclinical and clinical stages.
+Furthermore, advancements in digital imaging, automation, and AI-assisted analysis are increasing efficiency and hastening the growth of this segment within the broader market.
+For instance, in April 2024, PathAI partnered with Google Cloud to transform drug discovery and precision medicine through AI-powered pathology, helping biopharma companies and anatomic pathology (AP) labs accelerate the adoption of AI and digital pathology.

 End Use Insights

-Hospitals accounted for 47.8% revenue share in 2025, due to their high patient footfall, comprehensive diagnostic infrastructure, and integration of multidisciplinary services.
+The hospitals segment led the market with the largest revenue share of 37.29% in 2025, driven by high patient footfall, comprehensive diagnostic infrastructure, and the integration of multidisciplinary services.
 They serve as primary centers for disease diagnosis, surgical pathology, and cancer screening, driving consistent demand for pathological examinations.
 The availability of advanced laboratory facilities, skilled pathologists, and access to cutting-edge technologies such as immunohistochemistry and molecular pathology further enhances their diagnostic capabilities.
-Additionally, hospitals are investing in digital pathology to expand the digital pathology.
-For instance, In September 2025, HSE revealed plans to establish a USD 52.27 million digital pathology solution in 22 hospitals nationally.
+In addition, hospitals are investing in digital pathology to expand it.
+For instance, in September 2025, HSE announced plans to establish a USD 52.27 million digital pathology solution across 22 hospitals nationwide.
 Moreover, the technology was introduced in 22 histopathology laboratories, including eight HSE centers of excellence and 14 general hospital laboratory centers.

 Anatomic Pathology Market Share

-Furthermore, diagnostic laboratories are projected to be the fastest-growing segment over the forecast period owing to the increasing trend of outsourcing pathology tests to specialized labs and the rapid adoption of automation and digital pathology systems.
-These laboratories offer high throughput testing capabilities, faster turnaround times, and cost-effective services, attracting both patients and healthcare providers.
+The diagnostic laboratories segment is projected to grow at the fastest CAGR over the forecast period, driven by the growing trend of outsourcing pathology tests to specialized labs and the rapid adoption of automation and digital pathology systems.
+These laboratories offer high-throughput testing capabilities, faster turnaround times, and cost-effective services, attracting both patients and healthcare providers.
 The rise in independent pathology labs, coupled with advancements in AI-driven image analysis and remote diagnostics, has expanded their reach and efficiency.
 Furthermore, the growing healthcare demand in emerging economies and the shift toward decentralized diagnostic models are fueling the rapid growth of this segment.

 Regional Insights

-North America anatomic pathology industry is the leading region globally, holding a revenue share of 44.27% in 2025, owing to several key factors.
-The area benefits from a well-established healthcare infrastructure with widespread availability of advanced diagnostic laboratories and state-of-the-art pathology equipment.
+North America dominated the global anatomic pathology market with the largest revenue share of 38.84% in 2025, owing to several key factors.
+The area benefits from a well-established healthcare infrastructure, with widespread access to advanced diagnostic laboratories and state-of-the-art pathology equipment.
 High healthcare expenditure and strong government support for cancer screening and chronic disease management programs drive consistent demand for pathological services.
-Additionally, North America is a hub for technological innovation, rapidly adopting digital pathology, AI-powered diagnostic tools, and molecular pathology techniques.
+In addition, North America is a hub for technological innovation, rapidly adopting digital pathology, AI-powered diagnostic tools, and molecular pathology techniques.
 The presence of significant market players, robust R&D activities, and favorable reimbursement policies further fuel market growth.
 Moreover, increasing awareness among patients and healthcare professionals about the importance of early diagnosis and personalized medicine continues to boost the region's demand for anatomic pathology solutions.

 Anatomic Pathology Market Trends, by Region, 2026 - 2033